Be962/9CT200HRS-Assessment/9CT_Mechatronics/PROJECT_DEVELOPMENT.md

 ### 3

-#### All of Maxi's individual components worked, however the integrated program fell short due to time constraints.
+#### All of Maxi's individual components worked, however the integrated program fell short due to time constraints affecting testing/debugging.

 ### When rating 1-5 with 1 being not well at all and 5 being exceptionally well, how well do you think this team member performed throughout all stages of the project?